• Scuba Certification Charlotte NC | SDI Open Water Course | Sink or Swim Scuba

 Is SDI Open Water certification recognized worldwide?

 Yes.
-SDI Open Water Scuba Diver certification is internationally recognized and accepted by dive operators and resorts worldwide.
-With this certification, you can dive anywhere in the world within recreational limits, whether you plan to dive locally or travel internationally.
+The SDI Open Water Scuba Diver certification is internationally recognized and accepted by dive operators and resorts worldwide.
+Once certified, you can dive anywhere in the world within recreational limits, whether you plan to dive locally in North Carolina or travel to tropical destinations.

 Do I need my own scuba gear to start the course?

-Students are required to have their own masks, snorkel, fins, and boots. for the course.
+Students are required to have their own mask, snorkel, fins, and boots for the course.
+Properly fitted personal gear helps students stay comfortable and develop better diving skills during training.

-We strongly encourage divers to wait to purchase scuba gear until meeting with us.
-This allows our instructors to help ensure you get equipment that fits properly, meets your needs, and works well with our training program.
+We strongly encourage divers to wait before purchasing additional scuba equipment until meeting with our instructors.
+This allows us to help ensure your gear fits properly, meets your needs, and works well with your training.
 Our goal is to help you make informed purchases, not rushed ones.
-You can explore examples of the types of exposure protection we recommend here.
+When you purchase your basic snorkel equipment from us the rest of your rental equipment is includedj at no cost.

 Absolutely.
-The SDI Open Water Scuba Diver course is designed for beginners with no prior scuba experience.
-Our instructors focus on building skills, understanding, and confidence rather than rushing through the process.
+The SDI Open Water Scuba Diver course is designed specifically for beginners with no prior scuba experience.
+Our instructors focus on developing skills, understanding, and confidence in the water rather than rushing students through the certification process.

 What is the minimum age to enroll?

 The minimum age for the SDI Open Water Scuba Diver course is 10 years old.
-Please contact us if you have questions about junior scuba programs or age-specific requirements.
+Junior divers may have some additional guidelines depending on age.
+Contact us if you have questions about youth scuba programs or age-specific requirements.

 What happens after I get certified?